Airbus A380: Entry into service

-Nicknamed Superjumbo, the first A380, MSN003, was delivered to Singapore Airlines on 15 October 2007 and entered service on 25 October 2007 with flight number SQ380 between Singapore and Sydney.
+Nicknamed The "Superjumbo", the first A380, MSN003, was delivered to Singapore Airlines on 15 October 2007 and entered service on 25 October 2007 with flight number SQ380 between Singapore and Sydney.
 Passengers bought seats in a charity online auction paying between $560 and $100,380.
 Two months later, Singapore Airlines CEO Chew Choong Seng stated the A380 was performing better than either the airline or Airbus had anticipated, burning 20% less fuel per seat-mile than the airline's 747-400 fleet.
 Emirates' Tim Clark claimed that the A380 has better fuel economy at Mach 0.86 than at 0.83, and that its technical dispatch reliability is at 97%, the same as Singapore Airlines.
 Airbus is committed to reach the industry standard of 98.5%.

 Emirates was the second airline to receive the A380 and commenced service between Dubai and New York in August 2008.
 Qantas followed, with flights between Melbourne and Los Angeles in October 2008.
 By the end of 2008, 890,000 passengers had flown on 2,200 flights.

 In February 2008, the A380 became the first airliner to fly using synthetic liquid fuel.
 The fuel is processed from gas to liquid form (GTL fuel).
 The flight was 3 hours long, taking off from Filton, UK, and landing in Toulouse, France, and was a significant step in evaluating the suitability of sustainable aviation fuels.

 Improvements and upgrades

 In 2010, Airbus announced a new A380 build standard, incorporating a strengthened airframe structure and a 1.5° increase in wing twist.
 Airbus also offered, as an option, an improved maximum take-off weight, thus providing a better payload/range performance.
-Maximum take-off weight is increased by 4 t, to 573 t and the range is extended by 100 nmi; this is achieved by reducing flight loads, partly from optimising the fly-by-wire control laws.
+Maximum take-off weight was increased by 4 t, to 573 t and the range was extended by 100 nmi; this was achieved by reducing flight loads, partly from optimising the fly-by-wire control laws.
 British Airways and Emirates were the first two customers to have received this new option in 2013.
 Emirates asked for an update with new engines for the A380 to be competitive with the Boeing 777X around 2020, and Airbus was studying 11-abreast seating.

 In 2012, Airbus announced another increase in the A380's maximum take-off weight to 575 t, a 6 t increase from the initial A380 variant and 2 t higher than the increased-weight proposal of 2010.
 This increased the range by some 150 nmi, taking its capability to around 8350 nmi at current payloads.
 The higher-weight version was offered for introduction to service early in 2013.